4th Cavalry Regiment (United States): Operation Iraqi Freedom (OIF) 2006-2007

 In July, 2006 the 3rd Squadron began a tour of duty in Iraq with the 3rd Brigade Combat Team.
 For the majority of its Iraq tour of duty the 3rd Squadron served under the operational control of the 4th Brigade Combat Team, 1st Cavalry Division and was based in Tal Afar in western Nineveh Province near the Syrian border.
 The 3rd Squadron 4th Cavalry returned to Schofield Barracks in October 2007.
 Army Cpl.
 Casey P. Zylman was killed in action on 25 May 2007 of wounds sustained when an improvised explosive device (IED) detonated near his vehicle in Mosul, Iraq.

+Operation Enduring Freedom (OEF) 2008–2009

+In June 2008, the 6th Squadron, 4th Cavalry Regiment deployed to the Kunar Provence in Afghanistan to replace the 173rd Airborne Brigade.
+They were stationed at FOB Bostick and COP Lowell.
+They were originally going to be deployed for 15 months, but halfway through deployment it was dropped to 12 months.
+Their mission was to work with and support the local villages while neutralizing enemy insurgents in the area.
+On May 1st, 2009 an Afghan/US observation post, OP Bari Alai, several kilometers South of FOB Bostick was overrun by insurgents.
+FOB Bostick fired constant artillery rounds to stop the attack while FOB Bostick's Quick Reaction Force(QRF) drove down to support the OP.
+However, the rugged terrain and distance meant the QRF team would never arrive in time.
+6-4 Cav returned to Ft.
+Cavazos(Hood) in June 2009.

 Operation Iraqi Freedom (OIF) 2008-2009

 In October 2008 the 3rd Squadron returned to northern Iraq for a twelve-month tour of duty.
 The squadron operated in the Saladin Governorate north of Baghdad in the vicinity of Balad City where it was primarily involved in economic revitalization efforts as well as joint security operations with Iraqi forces.
 A-Troop (Apache) was assigned to FOB Paliwoda.
 For the 3rd Squadron's exceptional accomplishments it was awarded a Meritorious Unit Commendation and it also received participation credit for the Iraqi Surge and Iraqi Sovereignty campaign phases.
 The 3rd Squadron returned to Schofield Barracks in October 2009.